In this blog, we would like to discuss:

-Most of the companies prefer Data Engineers with below skills.
-However, the skillset may vary organization to organization based on the employer, role, type of data sources etc.
+Most of the companies prefer Data Engineers with the below skills.
+However, the skillset may vary from organization to organization based on the employer, role, type of data sources, etc.

 - Education Background: Quantitative academic backgrounds like Engineering Discipline (B.Tech, M.Tech), Computer Science (BCA, MCA), and information systems with familiarity with different software tools to manage the life cycle of data.